Cyrenaica: Geography

 Areas of red soil are found on the Marj Plain, which has borne abundant crops of wheat and barley from ancient times to the present day.
 Plenty of springs issue on the highlands.
 Wild olive trees are abundant, and large areas of oak savanna provide pasture to the flocks and herds of the local Bedouins.
 Historically large areas of range were covered in forest.
 The forested area of the Jebel Akhdar has been shrinking in recent decades.
 A 1996 report to the UN Food and Agriculture Organization estimated that the forested area was reduced to 320,000 hectares from 500,000 hectares, mostly cleared to grow crops.
 The Green Mountain Conservation and Development Authority estimates that the forested area decreased from 500,000 hectares in 1976 to 180,000 hectares in 2007.

-The southward slopes of the Jebel Akhdar are occupied by the Mediterranean dry woodlands and steppe, a transitional ecoregion lying between the Mediterranean climate regions of North Africa and the hyper-arid Sahara Desert.
+The southward slopes of the Jebel Akhdar are occupied by the Mediterranean dry woodlands and steppe, a transitional ecoregion lying between the Mediterranean climate regions of North Africa and the hyper-arid Sahara.

 The lower Jebel el-Akabah lies to the south and east of the Jebel Akhdar.
 The two highlands are separated by a depression.
 This eastern region, known in ancient times as Marmarica, is much drier than the Jebel Akhdar and here the Sahara extends to the coast.
 Historically, salt-collecting and sponge fishing were more important than agriculture.
 Bomba and Tobruk have good harbors.

 South of the coastal highlands of Cyrenaica is a large east–west running depression, extending eastward from the Gulf of Sidra into Egypt.
 This region of the Sahara is known as the Libyan Desert, and includes the Great Sand Sea and the Calanshio Sand Sea.
 The Libyan Desert is home to a few oases, including Awjila and Jaghbub.

 History

 Berber people

-The Berbers were the earliest recorded inhabitants of Cyrenaica.
-Remnants of the Berber languages spoken by their ancestors are still found in the Awjila language of the oasis of Awjila.
-The ancient Berbers founded a number of cities and settlements, both on the coast and in the inland oases.
+The Ancient Libyans were the earliest recorded inhabitants of Cyrenaica.

+Late Bronze Age

-Ancient Egyptian Era
+Egyptian period

 Egyptian records mention that during the New Kingdom of Egypt (thirteenth century BC), the Libu and Meshwesh tribes of Cyrenaica made frequent incursions into Egypt.